davidborzek/sora/docs/styling.md

 GTK CSS is similar to Vanilla CSS, but does not support all CSS Properties.
 Checkout the [Supported CSS Properties](https://docs.gtk.org/gtk3/css-properties.html) for more information.

-The styles are loaded from the config directory, and sora looks for a `style.scss` or `style.css` file.
+The styles are loaded from the config directory and sora looks for a `style.scss` or `style.css` file.

 ## GTK Debugger